The UOB One Card Now Offers up to 20% Cashback—but Here’s the Catch (MoneySmart Review 2024)

 The UOB One Card’s biggest drawback is its mechanism.
 Having to hit the minimum spending requirement for 3 months in a quarter is quite a burden, and in order to maximise your card you need to monitor your spending to ensure you don’t exceed the minimum spending requirement in your tier by too much.

-If you’re the meticulous type and don’t cringe at the thought of having to monitor how much you’ve spent on the card each month, the maximum cashback rate of 3.33% is actually decent considering it’s doled out regardless of spending category.
-The first tier only requires you to spend $500 per month (every month in a quarter) and still entitles you to up to 3.33% base cashback.
+If you’re the meticulous type and don’t cringe at the thought of having to monitor how much you’ve spent on the card each month, the Quarterly Cashback rate of 3.33% is actually decent considering it’s doled out regardless of spending category.
+The first tier only requires you to spend $500 per month (every month in a quarter) and still entitles you to 3.33% Quarterly Cashback and up to 13.33% cashback in total when you include Additional and Enhanced Cashback.

-However, if you find that you tend to spend overwhelmingly on just a few types of things like dining or petrol, you might be better off with a card that gives you a higher cashback rate in these spending categories.
+However, if you find that you tend to spend overwhelmingly on just a few types of things that the 20% cashback won’t apply to, like dining or food delivery, you’ll only earn up to 3.33% on most of your expenditure.
+You might be better off with a card that gives you a higher cashback rate in these spending categories.
+See our last section on alternative cards for some ideas.

-Check the UOB One Card page for the latest promotions!
+Valid till 30 Sep 2024.
+Check the UOB One Card page for the latest promotions.

 11. Alternatives to the UOB One Card